-We have also mentioned about the assertion in some previous articles written on selenium webdriver and Selenium IDE.
+We have also mentioned the assertion in some previous articles written on Selenium web driver and Selenium IDE.
 In JMeter, assertion confirms the validity of the test plan by

 Following are the common types of assertions used on JMeter.

-Before adding assertions on JMeter test plan you have to add a sampler i.e. HTTP Request and some listeners such as “View Results Tree” and “View Results in Table” as given on the previous tutorial “Getting started with JMeter“.
-Use the following steps to setup response assertion after adding samplers and listeners in JMeter.
+Before adding assertions in the JMeter test plan you have to add a sampler i.e. HTTP Request and some listeners such as “View Results Tree” and “View Results in Table” as given in the previous tutorial “Getting Started with JMeter“.
+Use the following steps to set up response assertion after adding samplers and listeners in JMeter.

-- At first, right click on Thread Group name, go to Add>Assertions and click on Response Assertion.
+- First, right-click on the Thread Group name, go to Add>Assertions, and click on Response Assertion.